-NURS 330H • Ethical Theory and Applied Nursing Ethics 3 Credits.
+NURS 330H • Ethical Theory and Applied Nursing Ethics 3 Credits

 Introduction to ethical theory and the language needed to discuss relevant ethical healthcare issues.
 Exploration of current ethical issues faced in healthcare settings, including potential outcomes, the role of the nurse, application of professional ethical codes, and differing viewpoints.
 Development of empathy for, respect of, and insight into differing ethical opinions.

 Fulfills: CAPS Goal Area 6, General Education Category H.

-NURS 331 • Mental Health Nursing 2 Credits.
-Overview of mental health issues of individuals throughout the lifespan, in the context of families and communities.
+NURS 331 • Mental Health Nursing 2 Credits

+Exploration of the nursing care of adults experiencing mental health issues within the context of families and communities.
+Application of the ethical, legal, and evidence-based practice considerations associated with mental health nursing.

-Prerequisites: NURS 305, NURS 310, NURS 325 Corequisites: NURS 307, NURS 351 ATI Assessment Fee \$25; Online Testing Fee \$20 Special Notes: This course is offered for students in the Post-Baccalaureate Nursing program.
+Prerequisites: NURS 305, NURS 310, NURS 325 Corequisites: NURS 307, NURS 351 Special Notes: This course is offered for students in the Post-Baccalaureate Nursing program.

-NURS 350 · Adult Nursing I 3 Credits.
+NURS 350 · Adult Nursing I 3 Credits

 Examination of the nursing care related to adults and older adults experiencing selected acute, chronic, and/or potential health issues.
 Application of theoretical frameworks and evidence-based practice considerations to holistic nursing care.

-Prerequisites: NURS 305, NURS 310, NURS 325 Corequisites: NURS 306, NURS 311, NURS 326 Nursing ATI Resource Fee \$345; Online Testing Fee \$20 Special Notes: This course is offered for students in the Post-Baccalaureate Nursing program.
+Prerequisites: NURS 305, NURS 310, NURS 325 Corequisites: NURS 306, NURS 311, NURS 326 \$415 Nursing ATI Resource Fee Special Notes: This course is offered for students in the Post-Baccalaureate Nursing program.

-NURS 351 • Adult Nursing II 3 Credits.
+NURS 351 · Adult Nursing II 3 Credits

 Examination of the nursing care of adults and older adults experiencing selected acute, chronic, and/or potential health issues.
 Application of theoretical frameworks and evidence-based practice considerations to holistic nursing care.
 This course is a continuation of NURS 350.

-Prerequisites: NURS 305, NURS 310, NURS 325 Corequisites: NURS 307, NURS 331 ATI Assessment Fee \$25; Online Testing Fee \$20 Special Notes: This course is offered for students in the Post-
+Prerequisites: NURS 305, NURS 310, NURS 325 Corequisites: NURS 307, NURS 331 \$22 ATI Assessment Fee Special Notes: This course is offered for students in the Post-Baccalaureate Nursing program.

-NURS 365 • The Professional Nurse 3 Credits.
+NURS 365 • The Professional Nurse 3 Credits

 Exploration of the scope of professional nursing practice and nursing roles using ethical principles and Christian perspectives in the changing healthcare environment.
 Identification of the future of professional nursing and development of a personal philosophy of nursing.